-What You Need to Know About Choosing an LPN-to-RN Bridge Program
+What You Need to Know About Choosing an LPN RN Bridge Program

 What is an LPN-to-RN bridge program?

 Given the mess of “alphabet soup” that comes with nursing credentials and programs, you’re probably wondering where exactly an LPN-to-RN bridge fits into the big picture.
-While commonly referred to as a specific program, this nursing school option is really just another path into an Associate’s Degree in Nursing (ADN) program—you’re still learning the same things as other RNs.
+This nursing school option is really just another path into an associate degree in nursing (ADN) program—you’re learning the same things as other registered nurses, but with the understanding that you’ve already built that practical nursing foundation.

 This streamlined path is reserved for students with an unencumbered practical nursing license.
-By taking this route, LPNs have the ability to cut down on their overall time to completion by receiving credit for previous nursing training.
-For example, Rasmussen College LPN-to-RN bridge students can complete their program is as few as 12 to 18 months.1
+By taking this route, licensed practical nurses have the ability to cut down on their overall time to completion by receiving credit for previous nursing training and general education courses.
+For example, Rasmussen University LPN-to-RN program students can complete their nursing degree program is as few as 18 months.1

 What should I consider when evaluating an LPN-to-RN bridge program?

-Before you fire up and start applying to programs, you’d be wise to conduct a little research first.
+Before you fire up and start applying to programs, conduct a little research first.
 Give some thought to the following areas.

 2. Do I have everything needed for admission?

-Additionally, students will likely need to pass a background check, be up to date on their immunizations and obtain transcripts of their previous nursing coursework.
-Fortunately, many of these requirements should be relatively simple to meet if you’re already working as an LPN.
+Additionally, prospective students will likely need to pass a background check, be up to date on their immunizations and obtain transcripts of their previous nursing courses.
+Fortunately, many of these requirements should be relatively simple to meet if you’re already working in professional nursing as an LPN.

 3. Can I afford this program?

-It’s true becoming a registered nurse can improve your earning potential long-term—the Bureau of Labor Statistics reports registered nurses earned a 2018 median annual salary of $71,730 compared to $46,240 for LPNs—but you’ll still want to consider your more immediate financial plans.2
+It’s true that becoming a registered nurse may improve your earning potential long-term, but you’ll still want to consider your more immediate financial plans.

 4. What support will be available to me?